Optimal Sample Complexity of Reinforcement Learning for Mixing Discounted Markov Decision Processes: Markov Decision Processes: Definitions

-In the context of mixing MDPs, it is useful to look at the span semi-norm of the value and $q$-functions, c.f. \cite{Puterman1994}.
-For vector $v\in V = \R^{d}$, let $e$ be the vector of all ones and define
+Under suitable mixing conditions as presented in \cite{Puterman1994}, it is useful to look at the \textit{span semi-norm} of the value and $q$-functions.
+For vector $v\in V = \R^{d}$, let $e$ be the vector with all entries equal to one and define

-This is not a norm because $\spnorm{e} = 0$, but a induced norm on the quotient space $V\backslash\set{ce:c\in\R}$.
-We note that $\spnorm{v}\leq 2\|v\|_\infty$ for all $v\in V$, but the other direction doesn't hold in general.
-Unsurprisingly, the \textit{variance of the cumulative reward} induced by the optimal policy will control the complexity of solving the MDP.
-Given a stationary deterministic Markovian policy $\pi$, let us formally define and denote the variance of the cumulative reward by
+Note that $\spnorm{\cd}$ is not a norm because $\spnorm{e} = 0$, but it is an induced norm on the quotient space $V\backslash\set{ce:c\in\R}$.
+We also note that $\spnorm{v}\leq 2\|v\|_\infty$ for all $v\in V$.
+However, $\spnorm{\cd}$ and $\norm{\cd}_\infty$ are not equivalent on $\R^d$.
+Naturally, the variance of the cumulative reward induced by the optimal policy plays a key role in controlling the sample complexity of solving the MDP.
+Given a stationary deterministic Markov policy $\pi$, let us define and denote the variance of the cumulative reward by